HMRC Investigation Rights in the United Kingdom

 - HMRC can issue information notices requiring you to produce documents — these are legally enforceable.

-- Get professional help — consider an accountant or tax adviser who is experienced with HMRC enquiries.
-If you have tax investigation insurance, notify your insurer.
+- Get professional help fast.
+An accountant or tax adviser experienced with HMRC enquiries is worth their fee.
+If you carry tax investigation insurance (sometimes bundled with professional bodies), notify the insurer immediately.

-- You have the right to appeal any assessment you disagree with — first to HMRC, then to the First-tier Tribunal (Tax).
+- You can appeal any assessment you disagree with — first internally, then to the First-tier Tribunal (Tax).

 What should you NOT do?